IyLias/chromatic-polynomial-calculator/README.md

 # Chromatic-Polynomial-Calculator

-This is a Calculator that calculates chromatic polynomial of arbitrary graph $G$.
+This project is derived from my paper titled <br><br> '**Chromatic polynomial calculator based on FRT: Fundamental Reduction Theorem / Kwon Seok Jin Dec 17, 2023**'.

 <br>

+We designed the Calculator that calculates chromatic polynomial of arbitrary graph $G$ from the idea of **FRT : Fundamental Reduction Theorem.**

+<br><br>

 ## Introduction